Saskatchewan unveils its newest wildfire fighting air tanker - Saskatoon | Globalnews.ca

 The conversion process took roughly two years, according to Moe.
 He added that investments in the fleet were being targeted even before Saskatchewan’s 2015 wildfire season that forced thousands in the province to evacuate from their homes.

 “They like us because we’re aggressive, we’re aggressive fire-fighters.
-We’re safe, but we’re aggressive,” said Bob Stallard, the chief pilot of Saskatchewan’s wildfire fleet.
+We’re safe, but we’re aggressive,” Bob Stallard, the chief pilot of Saskatchewan’s wildfire fleet, said.

 “The guys do a heck of a job and Saskatchewan could be very proud of the fleet they’ve got.
 I know I am.”